-217. Of particular relevance to this sustainable approach is that SWMPs will be required to include a Local Aggregate Assessment as part of the Local Validation Checklist.
-This is in order to provide details of how any excess and usable local materials are to be re-distributed in the case of demolition, or sourced in the case of new building work.
+218. Of particular relevance to the sustainable approach, adopted through Policies OE5 and OE6, is that SWMPs will be required as part of the Local Validation Checklist.
+This requirement is in order to provide details of how any excess and usable local materials are to be re-distributed in the case of demolition or excavation works, or sourced in the case of new building projects.
 It is anticipated that annual monitoring of the Local Plan will create a picture of sources of building materials for development on the islands.